-The ficus tree (Ficus benjamina), also known as the weeping fig, is a popular houseplant grown for its glossy leaves and graceful, arching branches.
-It requires bright, indirect light and regular watering to thrive.
-Any environmental stress, such as under-watering or cold draughts, will cause ficus tree leaves to yellow and then drop off.
-The leaves will almost always regrow once the underlying cause of leaf drop is eliminated.
+The ficus tree (Ficus benjamina), also known as the weeping fig, stands out because of its glossy leaves and arching branches.
+Noticing your ficus tree leaves turning yellow?
+It could be because of the care or environment.
+This plant requires bright, indirect light and regular watering to thrive.
+Any environmental stress, such as under watering or cold drafts, can cause ficus tree leaves to yellow and then drop off.
+The leaves will almost always regrow once the underlying cause of the ficus dropping leaves is eliminated.

-Ficus trees require regular watering and if they are allowed to dry out will respond by shedding their leaves.
+Ficus trees require regular watering.
+If you let your plant dry out, it may respond by shedding its leaves.
 If your ficus plant is under watered, its leaves will turn bright yellow all over the plant and then drop off.
-This problem can be remedied by watering your ficus tree every time its soil dries out to a depth of an inch.
+Fix the problem by watering your ficus tree every time its soil dries out to a depth of an inch.
 Water the plant thoroughly, aiming to soak the compost completely.
 Allow all excess water to drain away after watering.

+Too much water can also cause weeping fig yellow leaves.
 If your ficus tree has yellowing leaves or is losing leaves from its branch tips, it is likely over watered.
-Allow the top inch of soil to dry out between waterings and make sure your plant's pot is not standing in a dish or saucer of water.
+Let the top inch of soil dry out between watering, and make sure your plant's pot is not standing in a dish or saucer of water.

 Moving Your Ficus

-Simply moving a ficus tree from one room to another is enough to trigger a bout of leaf yellowing.
-If the light intensity or temperature in the new location is different, then your ficus' water requirements will change.
-Leaf yellowing and drop caused by moving a ficus tree are often temporary and the leaves will re-grow after the plant has adapted to its new conditions.
+Simply moving a ficus tree from one room to another can be enough to trigger a bout of leaf yellowing.
+If the light intensity or temperature in the new location is different, then the water requirements will change.
+Leaf yellowing and drop caused by moving a ficus tree are often temporary, and the leaves will grow back after the plant adapts to its new conditions.

-Ficus trees need regular fertilizing to ensure healthy growth and leaf production but too much fertilizer can cause a buildup of salts in the soil.
+Ficus trees need regular fertilizing once a month using a general-purpose fertilizer to ensure healthy growth and leaf production.
+But too much fertilizer can cause a buildup of salts in the soil.
 This will cause the older leaves on a ficus tree to yellow and drop off.
-Water a ficus tree with yellowing old leaves thoroughly until water drains out of the bottom of its container.
-If there is a white, crusty residue on the surface of the soil, immerse the whole pot in a bucket of water to leach out excess salts.
+If this happens, water the ficus tree thoroughly until water drains out of the bottom of its container.
+If you notice a white, crusty residue on the surface of the soil, immerse the whole pot in a bucket of water to leach out excess salts.